Pinafore/nlp-hw/feateng/README.md

      mkdir -p models

-You will also need to (https://www.nltk.org/_modules/nltk/downloader.html)[download some data from NLTK].
+You will also need to (download some data from NLTK)[https://www.nltk.org/_modules/nltk/downloader.html].

 How to add a feature?
 -